scottish-government-design-system/designsystem.gov.scot/styles/base-grid/index.md

 ## Demo

 We've included a demo on this page that can be resized by dragging the bottom-right corner of the demo box in or out.
-This shows how th base grid adapts to different viewport sizes.
+This shows how the base grid adapts to different viewport sizes.

-The base grid demo is scaled down to hald the size of a normal base grid.
+The base grid demo is scaled down to half the size of a normal base grid.

 This example is also intended only as a visual demo.
 The HTML and CSS code used to create it should not be used in a live project.